SAP/abap-to-json/docs/basic.md

 # Further optimizations
 * Be aware, that usage of flag conversion_exits may significantly decrease performance - use only in cases, when you are sure that you need it.
 * Escaping property values can be expensive.
 To optimize performance, in this case, you can replace escapement code with some kernel-implemented function (from cl_http_utility class for example), instead of explicit *REPLACE ALL OCCURRENCES* calls.
 * Unescaping can influence deserialization performance even worse, depending on the fact that your JSON has encoded \n\r\t\f\b\x.
-So, avoid the usage of them if you can.
+So, avoid their usage if you can.
 * It is possible to significantly increase performance for serialization/deserialization by dropping the support of releases below 7.40.
 That can be realized by moving base parsing from ABAP to kernel-implemented classes cl_sxml_string_writer and cl_sxml_string_reader.

 # Remarks